Home Biography Contact Legal & Mediation Services Training Books & Resources

 Comments of Los Angeles Lawyers about

-Forrest Mosten as a Succesful Professional Mediator
+Forrest Mosten as a Successful Professional Mediator

 Professor Stephen B. Goldberg of Northwestern School of Law and Margaret Shaw, a mediator with JAMS in New York, have written a comprehensive article on "The Secrets of Successful (and Unsuccessful) Mediators, Studies II and III published in 23 Negotiation Journal 393-418 (October 2007).
 Professor Goldberg's first study, "Secrets of Successful Mediators" (discussing mediators" self-reported "Secrets of Success" ) was published in 21 Negotiation Journal 365-376 (July 2005).